Mini Cooper Electric review

 • That depends which version you go for.
 The Cooper E can officially do up to 190 miles on a charge, while the Cooper SE (which has a bigger battery) can do 250 miles.
 You won't get that far in the real world, though.

-• The Mini Cooper Electric is priced above the MG4 EV and Vauxhall Corsa Electric so it costs about the same as an equivalent Peugeot e-208.
-For the latest prices, see our Mini Cooper Electric deals.
+• The Mini Cooper Electric is priced above the MG4 and Vauxhall Corsa Electric, so it costs about the same as an equivalent Peugeot e-208.
+For the latest prices see our new Mini deals page.

-• We'll be carrying out our on 0-60mph tests on the Mini Cooper Electric in the coming months, but Mini says 0-62mph in 7.3 seconds for the Cooper E, and 6.7 seconds for the more powerful SE.
+• We'll be carrying out our on 0-60mph tests on the Mini Cooper Electric in the coming months.
+However, Mini claims 0-62mph in 7.3sec for the Cooper E, and 6.7sec for the more powerful Cooper SE.

 New car deals